Last updated: July 19, 2023

 Sir Winston Churchill Provincial Park

-Jetting out into Lac La Biche lake like a peninsula, Sir Winston Churchill Provincial Park is a beautiful slice of nature.
-It’s an excellent place to go bird watching or for a hike, but it’s also a good place for camping, with 72 campsites suited for both RV’s and tents.
+Jetting out into Lac La Biche Lake like a peninsula, Sir Winston Churchill Provincial Park is a beautiful slice of nature.
+It’s an excellent place to go bird watching or for a hike, but it’s also a good place for camping, with 72 campsites suited for both RVs and tents.
 You’ll also find group camping, a sandy beach, picnic tables, showers, electricity, swimming areas, playgrounds, an amphitheatre, and more.
 For those into bird watching, at least 224 of the approximate 330 Alberta bird species have been observed here.
 There’s also Pelican Point, which is a good place to see pelicans hanging out in the lake.
 Night skies here rank 3-4 on the Bortle Scale, making it a great place to see the stars!

 Museum of Aboriginal Peoples’ Art and Artifacts

 Of all the things we did in Lac La Biche that were indoors, this was the most memorable.
-Not only did we get to see some of the most beautiful Indigenous fine art you’ll ever encounter, but we also got to learn about the Group of 7, a group of seven world-famous indigenous artists by the names of Jackson Beardy, Eddy Cobiness, Alex Janvier, Norval Morrisseau, Daphne Odjig, Carl Ray and Joseph Sanchez.
-The group started with a small circle of artists who were dissatisfied and frustrated at the lack of exhibition opportunities for Aboriginal art within the contemporary gallery system, but their interests quickly matured into a critique of prevailing assumptions, then common in Canada, about Aboriginal peoples and their art.
+Not only did we get to see some of the most beautiful Indigenous fine art you’ll ever encounter, but we also got to learn about the Group of 7, a group of seven world-famous Indigenous artists by the names of Jackson Beardy, Eddy Cobiness, Alex Janvier, Norval Morrisseau, Daphne Odjig, Carl Ray and Joseph Sanchez.
+The group started with a small circle of artists who were dissatisfied and frustrated at the lack of exhibition opportunities for Aboriginal art within the contemporary gallery system.
+Still, their interests quickly matured into a critique of prevailing assumptions, then common in Canada, about Aboriginal peoples and their art.